xtuml/mc/doc/notes/40_comment_fix_int.md

 4.3  While investigating this issue, I found that the problematic comment marker ```//**``` can be dealt with in xtumlmc_build.
 The OAL parser is able to handle this and treat it as a single-line comment.
 However, the OAL syntax highlighting plug-in chokes on this comment marker and treats all lines following it up to a ```*/``` as a comment.
 This work will not address fixing that syntax highlighting plug-in.
+Raised [5] to capture this bug.
 4.4  In C source code, when a comment block is started with ```/*```, extra begin comment markers inside the already started comment can cause compiler warnings, but they are not considered compiler errors.